SAIC Kavachi engine

 The Kavachi engine, commonly known as the TCI-Tech, was developed by SAIC Motor, based on a re-engineering of the Rover K-series engine.
 It is used in Roewe and MG Motor vehicles.

-The 1796cc Kavachi engine is produced in two versions, a naturally aspirated producing 98 kW at 6,000 rpm and 168 Nm @ 4,500 rpm, and a turbocharged version producing 118 kW at 5,500 rpm and 215 Nm of torque from 2,500 to 4,500 rpm.
+The 1796cc Kavachi engine is produced in two versions, a naturally aspirated producing 98 kW at 6,000 rpm and 168 Nm at 4,500 rpm, and a turbocharged version producing 118 kW at 5,500 rpm and 215 Nm of torque from 2,500 to 4,500 rpm.
 It is Drive-by-wire.

 UK engineering firm Ricardo plc were tasked with remedying the well known faults of the K series by SAIC Motor for its introduction into the Chinese marketplace.
 With a redesigned head, improved waterways, stiffened block as well as changing the manufacturing process and quality of material, the Kavachi is seen as the pinnacle of K-series development.
 As of 2015, with more than half a decade in the market, there have been no reported issues of head gasket failure on cars using the Kavachi engine.